adlopp/users-api/README.md

 **Compile and run the project:** Now your database will be running.

-If you want you can also use an application like Postman to see how the data is created when adding or deleting products.
+If you want you can also use an application like Postman to see how the data is created when adding or deleting users.

 The default path for making requests is localhost:8080/users